Low on groceries and need some delivered? Want to book a ride to the airport for you and your family? Looking for affordable, everyday insurance?

 Founded back in 2011 by two Harvard Business School students, Grab was originally a simple taxi booking app.
 However, over the past 10 years, it’s grown almost exponentially and now offers a wide range of services — from food delivery to cab rides to hotel booking — making it a true “super app”.

 But how did Grab manage to achieve such stunning success in just over a decade?
-And what can you learn from their journey?
+And what can you learn about brand management from their journey?

 We’ll address these questions and more, as well as take a look at Grab’s extensive list of services, in this article.